turingschool/front-end-curriculum/lessons/module-3/user-stories.md

 <section class="call-to-action">
 ### Once upon a time ...

-In your breakout room, choose a web app that everyone is familiar with.
+With your project partner, choose a web app that you are both familiar with.

 Together, try to describe every possible action a user could take in this app!

 * What is the action? (ex: logging in)
 * What steps go into accomplishing this action? (ex: finding and clicking an input field, typing into it, etc)